From cheap curries to refined Michelin-star options, we’ve rounded up our favourite Indian restaurants in the city.

 The Best Indian Restaurants In Hong Kong

-Read more: Your Guide To Halal Restaurants In Hong Kong
+Read More: Your Guide To Vegetarian & Vegan Restaurants In Hong Kong

 Gaylord Indian Restaurant

-Michelin-recommended Gaylord Indian Restaurant has become an institution in its own right, with almost 50 years under its belt.
-With a buffet is available for lunch and dinner from Sunday to Thursday (did someone say all-you-can-eat Pani Puri?), as well as live music every evening, expect a full house and a good time at this veteran Kowloon-side haunt.
+Michelin-recommended Gaylord Indian Restaurant has become an institution in its own right, with more than 50 years under its belt.
+Expect a full house and a good time at this veteran Kowloon-side haunt.

-Read more: The Best Thai Restaurants In Hong Kong
+Read More: The Best Brunch Places In Hong Kong

 Jashan

 A Hong Kong staple, Jashan has been around for years and it’s not hard to see why.
-With its contemporary take on classic Indian fare, it appeals to a wide variety of foodies, while still retaining the comfort food vibe that we look for when going out for Indian food.
-The flavours and cooking are always just right, and the range of options ensures that everyone can find something they like here.
-We love the sound of the Pizza Samosas and Crispy Kale Chaat, though there are still favourites on this Indian restaurant’s menu such as Paneer Tikka Masala, Butter Chicken and Lamb Rogan Josh.
+With its contemporary take on classic Indian fare, it appeals to a wide variety of palates, and you’ll still find familiar favourites on this Indian restaurant’s menu such as Paneer Tikka Masala, Butter Chicken and Lamb Rogan Josh.

 Jashan, 1/F, Amber Lodge, 23 Hollywood Road, Central, Hong Kong, 3105 5300, www.jashan.com.hk